Post

 • business workflow state

-• networking retry or transport state
+• network retry or session lifecycle

 1